AKROGIS/Facility-Processing/New Schema Migration/Attachments.md

 1. ATCHID - an immutable, non-null, unique, calculated GUID for permanent reference to this attachment.
 2. ATCHDATE - Required.
 The date/time when this attachment was created (photo) or published (pdf).
-The date/time is needed to access the currency/relevance of the attachment, particularly in relation to other attachments for the same facility.
+The date/time is needed to assess the currency/relevance of the attachment, particularly in relation to other attachments for the same facility.
-   The timezone is not recorded, so times will be ambiguous.
+   The time zone is not recorded, so times will be ambiguous.
    As this field is informational, a local time is the AKR assumption and preference.
    However an implementation could standardize on UTC.
 The date/time is usually stored in the EXIF data of a photo.
 You can also use the file creation date if the